Why Do Wind Turbines Have 3 Blades Instead Of 2 Or 5

 The rotor is known as the rotating part of the turbine.
 It contains the three blades of a wind turbine and the hub, which is the central structure that connects each of the blades. .
 The wind speed at which the turbine blades begin to rotate and produce electricity, typically around 10 mph.
 A small-scale. .
 “From HAWT to VAWT and from Anemometer to Zephyr, the glossary offers a sometimes irreverent description of the words that make up the modern wind industry and translates wind energy speak for both the uninitiated and the professional.
 [PDF Version]

-What are the blades for wind power generation
+What drives the blades of wind power generation

-What are the blades for wind power generation
+What drives the blades of wind power generation

 Direction of wind turbine blades